 - What can you deliver before the end of next quarter?

-- Can we get features A delivered before the end of next quarter?
+- Can we get feature A delivered before the end of next quarter?

-Now we can answer questions for when and for how long the work we are planning will likely take:
+Now we can answer questions about when and for how long the work we are planning will likely take: